extrasad/smart-chatter/README.md

 $ python manage.py runserver
 ```
 ### Database
 We are using Sqlite3 for development related efficacy.
-In production, we use PostgresDB.

 ### Continuous testing